Boeing’s Starliner capsule reaches the ISS for the first time

 Docking with the Space Station (ISS) took place at 8:28 p.m.
 US East Coast time (00:28 GMT Saturday), more than an hour behind the originally scheduled time due to final checks during maneuvers , meticulously choreographed 400 km above our heads.

-Finally, after a new controlled stop although longer than expected at 10 meters, the delicate final maneuver, carried out while the station is spinning at 28,000 km / h, has been initiated.
+Finally, following a new controlled stop although longer than expected at 10 meters, the delicate final maneuver, carried out while the station is spinning at 28,000 km / h, has been initiated.
 The vehicle approached slowly, until contact.

 “The Starliner spacecraft successfully completes its historic first docking with the International Space Station, opening a new route to the flying laboratory for crews,” said a commentator on the US space agency’s live broadcast.
 The capsule hatch won’t be open until Saturday.
-Boeing is transporting about 230 kg of supplies on behalf of NASA, including food.
+Boeing is transporting regarding 230 kg of supplies on behalf of NASA, including food.

 Thruster Bug